Jacob Ettlinger: Notable rulings

 In his legal responsa, Ettlinger dealt with many complex halachic dilemmas, often presenting novel theories to resolve them.

 In one teshuvah, he responded to Rabbi Zvi Hirsch Kalischer, who was attempting to attract support for his movement to build the Third Temple and offer sacrifices there.
 Ettlinger expressed strong opposition.
 Among his arguments was that most sacrifices would not be valid in any case.
-Ettlinger posited that since the Mishna states that for a sacrifice to be valid it must be offered with intent to generate reach (literally meaning "scent"), any sacrifice offered during the period of exile will be automatically invalidated, since the Torah clearly states that God declared he would no longer "inhale" the "scent" of the offerings in the epoch of exile, thus rendering any intent of generating reach void and farcical.
+Ettlinger posited that since the Mishna states that for a sacrifice to be valid it must be offered with intent to generate reiach (literally meaning "scent"), any sacrifice offered during the period of exile will be automatically invalidated, since the Torah clearly states that God declared he would no longer "inhale" the "scent" of the offerings in the epoch of exile, thus rendering any intent of generating reiach void and farcical.

 In the famed Machine Matzo Controversy, Ettlinger ruled that machine-made Matzo could be used on Passover.
-He writes, "If they are disgusted with it because it is a new thing; we, the Rabbi's of Germany who are upright in their hearts... also distance [ourselves from] innovations regarding Torah and mitzvos as far as a bowshot away.
+He writes, "If they are disgusted with it because it is a new thing; we, the rabbis of Germany who are upright in their hearts... also distance [ourselves from] innovations regarding Torah and mitzvos as far as a bowshot away.
 However, what the experts and natural scholars innovate in regards to nature, why should we not accept the good from them, to strengthen the holes in our knowledge, to keep the mitzvos... as any understanding man could judge for himself."Nevertheless, he instituted that the matzos' edges be cut off, so that they would appear round, like traditional matzos.